-- The Stria[TM] Cladding must be installed vertically - An external wall structure that complies with the NZBC for an existing building or new building where the designer and/or installer has established that the external wall frame is suitable for the cladding installation - In all wind zones up to a design wind pressure of 3.2kPa (ULS) up to 25m of building height.
-In wind zones greater than Very High (VH), a rigid air barrier must be used - On buildings greater than 10m in height a RABTM Board must be used
+- The Stria[TM] Cladding must be installed vertically. - An external wall structure that complies with the NZBC for an existing building or new building where the designer and/or installer has established that the external wall frame is suitable for the cladding installation. - In all wind zones up to a design wind pressure of 3.2kPa (ULS) up to 25m of building height.
+In wind zones greater than Very High (VH), a rigid air barrier must be used.